The Birdwood Gully Round Walk in Springwood

 The 5.6 km return walking trail to Ikara Head in Mount Victoria leads to a lookout that offers fantastic Grose Valley views.

-With a bit of luck, and when the circumstances are right, you may be able to see pink flannel flowers and other wildflowers along the way.
+With a bit of luck, and when the circumstances are right, you may even see pink flannel flowers and other wildflowers along the way.

 Read more

-Faulconbridge Point is a fantastic lookout in the Lower Grose Valley of the Blue Mountains, offering 360-degree views of the Grose River and the surrounding mountains and valleys.
+Faulconbridge Point is an impressive lookout in the Lower Grose Valley of the Blue Mountains, providing breathtaking 360-degree views of the Grose River and the surrounding mountains and valleys.

 Read more